 In certain circumstances, an insurance company must accept you for coverage without asking health questions.
 For example, if you are on Medicaid and you lose your Medicaid eligibility, you have a short window to apply for Medigap without health questions.
 Another example would be for someone coming off employer health coverage that is primary to Medicare.
 They will have a short window to apply for certain Medigap plans under guaranteed issue rules.

 Medicare Parts A and B pay 80% of covered costs.
 Full Medigap Plans F and G pay the remaining 20%, so you don’t have to pay out of pocket.
 High-deductible Medigap Plans F and G don’t pay anything until you’ve reached your deductible, $2,490 in 2022.
-If you have High Deductible Plan G, you also will have to pay your Part B deductible, which is $203 in 2021.
-It is rising to $233 in 2022.
+If you have High Deductible Plan G, you also will have to pay your Part B deductible, which is $233 in 2022.
+It is being reduced to $226 for 2023.

 While that sounds like a lot, many people who choose a high-deductible plan never come close to reaching their deductible.
 That’s because Medicare covers the full amount of many Preventive Care services, including:

 If you are generally healthy, and you only go to the doctor now and then, chances are you won’t spend very much of your high deductible.